Last updated: August 22nd, 2025 for FFmpeg 8.0 "Huffman"

 Maab Saleem

-Use FFmpeg to crop and resize videos
+Use FFmpeg to crop videos

-Use FFmpeg to crop and resize videos
+Use FFmpeg to crop videos

 Kathy Calilao